hannesm/platform-blog/Signing-the-opam-repository.md

 ### `opam init` and `update` scenario

-On `init`, the client would clone the repository and get to the `signed` tag, get and check the associated `keys/root` file, and validate the `signed` tag according to the new keyset.
+On `init`, the client would clone the repository and get to the `snapshot` file, get and check the associated `keys/root` file, and validate the `snapshot` file according to the new keyset.
 If all goes well, the new set of root, RM and snapshot keys is registered.